How to Create Group and Add User in Ubuntu? [2 Cases]

 While creating a new user you can also assign a group to the user by utilizing the useradd command with the option -G. However, the group must exist in the system.

 In this section first I’ll create a new group named “mygrp” using the addgroup command and then add a new user using the useradd command to that new group.
-To do so follow the below procedures.
+To do so follow the below procedures:

-➊ At first, press CTRL+ALT+T to open Ubuntu terminal.
+1. At first, open the Ubuntu terminal.

 sudo su -